-Art.
-226 of the Criminal Code states that “anyone who engages in the written or oral publication of anything that is injurious to the good name or reputation of another person, or uses an expression directly referring to such a fact” is guilty of defamation (rágalmazás).
-The punishment is imprisonment for up to one year.
+Defamation (Criminal Code Art.
+226; rágalmazás) : Defined as engaging in the written or oral publication of anything that is injurious to the good name or reputation of another person, or using an expression directly referring to such a fact.
+The penalty is imprisonment for up to one year.

 Offenders are punished with imprisonment for up to two years if the act of defamation is committed “for a malicious motive or purpose”, is published with great publicity, e.g. in the media, or causes “considerable injury” to the claimant.

-Art.
-227 of the Criminal Code states that anyone who disseminates a false publication orally or any other way tending to harm a person’s reputation either in connection with his professional, public office, or public activity or in broad publicity is guilty of libel (becsületsértés).
-The punishment is imprisonment for up to one year.
+Libel (Criminal Code Art.
+227; becsületsértés): Defined as disseminating a false publication orally or any other way tending to harm a person’s reputation either in connection with his professional, public office, or public activity or in broad publicity.
+The penalty is imprisonment for up to one year.

 Criminal Defamation of Public Officials